-We see this as a step that will have positive knock-on effects to your restaurant experience – faster payments and therefore better service.
-We’re also a restaurant that wants only the best experiences for our staff, and this will allow us to strip away tedious and time-consuming tasks like counting the float and cashing up at the end of the day, allowing them to focus on the work they love doing – serving you.
+- Going cash-free has huge positive knock-on effects to your restaurant experience – faster payments and therefore better service.
+We’re also a restaurant that wants only the best experiences for our staff, and this allows us to strip away tedious and time-consuming tasks like counting the float and cashing up at the end of the day, allowing them to focus on the work that they love doing – serving you.

-This will also help us strip away unnecessary costs which we can then use to continue to buy in only the highest quality ingredients – something that’s become a challenge with the recent rising costs of raw ingredients.
+- Being cash-free also helps us strip away unnecessary costs which we can then use to continue to buy in only the highest quality ingredients – something that’s become a challenge with the recent rising costs of raw ingredients.

-We can also reduce the risks and threats to our staff of armed robbery – something we’re conscious of after our Brighton branch experienced a break-in last year.
+- We can also reduce the risks and threats to our staff of armed robbery – something we’re conscious of after our restaurants experienced break-ins.

-Hygiene is paramount and handling cash is not ideal when promoting a heathly dining environment.
+- Hygiene is paramount and handling cash is not ideal when promoting a healthy dining environment.
 By going cashless, we can avoid potential cross contamination.

-We’ll still continue to take payments through contactless, debit cards, credit cards, Apple Pay, and Google Pay.
-We welcome any feedback throughout the month.
+We currently take payments through contactless, debit cards, credit cards, Apple Pay, and Google Pay.